News and Events

-- Students will be able to demonstrate knowledge of the fundamental principles in business and management together with knowledge concerning current technologies necessary for entry-level professional practice.
+- Students will demonstrate knowledge of the fundamental principles in business and management together with knowledge concerning current technologies necessary for entry-level facility planning professional practice.

-- Students will be able to identify the team of FM professionals to deliver quality building services and explain the critical role the facility manager provides in operations for the organization.
+- Students will formulate the team of FM professionals needed to deliver quality building services and explain the critical role the facility manager provides in operations for the organization. .

 - Students will apply ethical principles, including correct regulatory codes, to facility planning decisions.

 - Students will demonstrate effective professional communication skills.

 - Students will integrate learning to address real world problems in facility planning.